shivamjha2705/Simba-A-personal-desktop-assistant-/README.md

-# Diana-A-Dekstop-Voice-Assistant-
+# Diana-A-Desktop-Voice-Assistant-
-This is a dekstop voice assistant developed in python with simple coding skills with the help of different python modules and libraries.
+This is a desktop voice assistant developed in python with simple coding skills with the help of different python modules and libraries.

 Diana can perform following tasks :-
  	Open and close notepad , wordpad , command prompt